 Troubleshooting Advanced Systems

-Alright, maybe “advanced” isn’t the right thing to call this little tidbit, maybe it should be “troubleshooting and information sharing in the digital age….”
+All right, maybe “advanced” isn't the right thing to call this little tidbit.
+Maybe it should be “troubleshooting and information sharing in the digital age.”

-Microprocessor controls, PCBS, PLCs, call them what you will, electronic circuit boards have become an integral part of the HVAC/R world.
-From a small heat pump defrost board to an advanced building automation system, these little pieces of equipment seem to be the bane of a techs existence.
+Microprocessor controls, PCBs, PLCs… call them what you will.
+Regardless of the name you choose for them, electronic circuit boards have become an integral part of the HVAC/R world.
+From a small heat pump defrost board to an advanced building automation system, these little pieces of equipment seem to be the bane of a tech's existence.

 One very important thing to remember when working on a system with one of these items installed is that each one has a specific troubleshooting procedure and its own sequence of operations.